Expensify/App/help/README.md

 ### Add a Card button

 A card button is the box that contains the article title and the caret right icon `>`.
-When it's pressed it navigates to the article.
+It navigates to the article when it's pressed.

 In order to add a new Card button in the respective hub page ([send-money/index.html](https://github.com/Expensify/App/blob/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/send-money/index.html) or [request-money/index.html](https://github.com/Expensify/App/blob/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/request-money/index.html)) just copy and pase the following Card element: